Methionine restriction

 DEMethioninrestriktion

-Methionine restriction (MR) is the dietary reduction of the sulphur amino acid methionine without overall caloric restriction.
-Orentreich and colleagues first reported in 1993 that a methionine-deficient diet extends maximal lifespan in rats; Miller et al. extended this to mice in 2005, showing a longer lifespan and slowed immune and lens ageing on a low-methionine diet.
-Proposed mechanisms include reduced one-carbon flux, lower hepatic IGF-1 and altered hydrogen-sulphide signalling.
-Plant-based protein sources (legumes, cereals) tend to be relatively low in methionine compared with animal protein (eggs, meat, dairy), so a partially plant-leaning diet shifts intake downwards.
-Human data are limited to short-term metabolic studies; MR is a mechanistic concept rather than a validated clinical intervention.
+Methionine restriction (MR) means cutting the sulphur amino acid methionine in your diet, without an overall cut in calories.
+Orentreich and colleagues first reported, in 1993, that a methionine-deficient diet extends maximal lifespan in rats.
+Miller et al. extended this to mice in 2005, showing a longer lifespan and slowed aging of the immune system and the eye lens, on a low-methionine diet.
+The proposed mechanisms include reduced one-carbon flux, lower liver IGF-1, and altered hydrogen-sulphide signaling.
+Plant protein sources (legumes, cereals) tend to be relatively low in methionine, compared with animal protein (eggs, meat, dairy).
+So leaning your diet toward plants shifts your intake down.
+But human data are limited to short-term metabolic studies.
+MR is a mechanistic concept, not yet a validated clinical intervention.

 Sources